 How To Tie The Uni Knot

-In this N1 Outdoors® video we show you how to tie the versatile uni knot (or hangmans knot).
-We hope you Put A Hook N1!
+In this N1 Outdoors® video we show you how to tie the versatile Uni-Knot (or Hangman’s Knot).
+Step-by-step instructions below video.
+We hope it helps you Put A Hook N1!

 (Uni Knot video transcript)

 Hey everyone.
 We know many of you enjoy learning how to tie different types of fishing knots.
 You may have watched some of our other videos on how to tie the palomar knot, or double palomar knot.

 Today, we’re going to show you how to tie the uni knot, sometimes referred to as the hangman’s knot.
 And, it’s not a very difficult knot to tie, but we want to show you how to do that.
 And, it’s a great knot for just about every fishing scenario.
 So, it’s a good one to have in your skill set.
 So, we’re using just a lure today, because it’s a little bit easier to see and hold onto for the video and 12 lb. mono.

 So, we’re going to take the line, insert it through the eyelet.
 And, we’re going to pull about 6 inches or so on the tag end.